Buying and selling small businesses is a big niche industry.

 Your budget may include your cash savings, liquid assets, business partner financing, business loans and other lines of credit.

-Many entrepreneurs yearn for a business to call their own.
+Many entrepreneurs yearn for a company to call their own.

 Instead of starting from scratch, you can buy an existing profitable ecommerce business where the first owner has undertaken the start up risk and developed the model into one with proven systems, established in demand products, positive sales numbers and pre-existing relationships.